 - Share their content on social media and if possible @ tag them in it to increase the chances of them seeing it.
 This works especially well if you expand on the article with your own thoughts in the description.

 - Reply to their newsletter – Don’t just do this for the sake of it because they might be busy but sending congratulations or some kind words in response to one of their email newsletters is another great way to get your name seen.
-If the message doesn’t require a response, include that at the bottom to save them time and as a gesture, they will likely appreciate.
+If the message doesn’t require a response, include that at the bottom to save them time and as a gesture, they will likely appreciate it.
 Remember you don’t want to ask for anything, you are just trying to get your name noticed ahead of time.

 Next up it’s time to start the email outreach process.